zakjan/mapbox-gl-draw-geodesic/README.md

 ```
 import MapboxDraw from 'mapbox-gl-draw';
-import MapboxDrawGeodesic from 'mapbox-gl-draw-geodesic';
+import * as MapboxDrawGeodesic from 'mapbox-gl-draw-geodesic';
-import MapboxDrawWaypoint from 'mapbox-gl-draw-waypoint';
+import * as MapboxDrawWaypoint from 'mapbox-gl-draw-waypoint';

 let modes = MapboxDraw.modes;
 modes = MapboxDrawGeodesic.enable(modes);